 To secure communication between Dynatrace and ServiceNow you need an API token.
 If you don't already have one, create an API token:

-- Go to Settings > Integration > Dynatrace API.
+- In the Dynatrace menu, go to Settings > Integration > Dynatrace API.

 - Select Generate token.